Definition

 - Look for strategies to reduce spending to counteract rising costs for labor and commodities.
 Finding methods to reduce expenses and counteract inflationary pressures is crucial.

-- Ask your vendors for longer payment terms possible in an effort to increase cash flow by lowering past-due accounts receivables (AR).
+- Ask your vendors for longer payment terms possible to increase cash flow by lowering past-due accounts receivables (AR).

 - Take into account minimizing your debt.
-A debt with floating interest rates should be replaced with debt with set interest charges if the interest rate increases.
+A debt with floating interest rates should get replaced with a debt with set interest charges if the interest rate increases.

-- A company may be positioned to withstand even the worst financial crisis if one shifts investments into relatively low but recession-proof sectors like health, basic goods, utility, and discounted retail or if one ensures personnel flexibility in the recruiting process.
+- A company may get positioned to withstand even the worst financial crisis if one shifts investments into relatively low.
+But, recession-proof sectors like health, basic goods, utility, and discounted retail or if someone ensures personnel flexibility in the recruiting process.

 Q1.
 What triggers stagflation?

-Answer: Stagflation is a state of affairs where there is a high level of unemployment, poor economic activity, and increasing costs.
+Answer: Stagflation is a state of affairs with high levels of unemployment, poor economic activity, and increasing costs.
 The 1970s had stagflation as a consequence of monetary, fiscal, and oil crisis policies.

 Q2.
 Is stagflation more detrimental than recession?